- Refined and quiet

 The 2016 Acura MDX remains one of the best luxury three-row SUVs, but the benefits of its new nine-speed automatic are unclear.

-In a crowded luxury mid- to full-size SUV class, the 2016 Acura MDX stands out—and not just because of its size.
+In a crowded luxury mid- to full-size SUV class, the 2016 Acura MDX stands out--and not just because of its size.
 While it's one of the more spacious 3-row SUVs, that's not its only talent.
 Safety scores, ride quality, and lots of tech features also carry the day for the most satisfying Acura of all.

 The MDX gets significant upgrades for 2016 that further improve this highly rated seven-seat SUV.
-Chief among them is a new 9-speed automatic transmission with a push-button electronic gear selector that saves space on the console.
+A 9-speed automatic with a push-button electronic gear selector is new, and it saves space on the console.
 It's a very nice transmission, but it had little impact on real-world fuel economy in our testing.

 The 2016 MDX also offers a new all-wheel-drive system, new safety features, Apple's Siri Eyes Free voice recognition, a revised driver's seat that moves slightly rearward when the door is opened for easier entry and exit, and a few other minor upgrades.

 The Acura MDX competes with the Lexus RX, Buick Enclave, Volvo XC90, BMW X5, Infiniti QX60, Audi Q7, Mercedes-Benz ML-Class.
 The Lexus offers only two rows of seating, however.
-The Acura offers three rows of seating for up to seven passengers.
+The Acura offers three rows of seating for up to 7 people.

 Exterior styling hasn't changed for 2016.
 The MDX looks more like a sport-wagon than a utilitarian SUV, with its tapered roofline, chiseled front end, and smooth rear.
 The chevron-like chrome strip across the top of the grille and jewel-eye LED headlights distinguish it as an Acura.